Council of Catholic Women

 Talents Needed: Highly dedicated adults who demonstrate a personal commitment to Jesus Christ and devote their time and energy by being present to the needs of the teens.
 Leadership training, planning meetings and fundraising are needed to prepare for a successful mission trip.

-The St. Helen Young Adult Ministry welcomes young adults, ages 18-30’s.
-Catholic or curious, who are seeking authentic community, real conversations, shared adventures, and encouragement through the journey of being a Christ-follower in today’s world.
+The St. Helen Young Adult Ministry welcomes young adults, ages 18-30, Catholic or curious, who are seeking authentic community, honest conversation, shared adventures, and encouragement through the journey of being a Christ-follower in today’s world.

 We host a weekly Bible study and aim for at least one large social event a month (i.e.: bowling, kayaking, brewery, beach day, festival, retreat, etc.).
-Please make sure that you are on our email list, added to our GroupMe texting group, or following us on Face Book for updated announcements:
+We also like to join neighboring young adult groups for a monthly Theology on Tap.
+Please make sure that you are on our email list, added to our GroupMe texting group, or following us on Facebook for updated announcements:

 St. Helen Youth Ministry aims to be a Christ-centered, relational ministry accompanying young people on the path to intentional discipleship.